k-koech/portfolio/README.md

 ## Setup/Installation Requirements
 * Download the code under the code section or clone it in your desired folder.
 * Extract the zip files if you downloaded it.
-* Open the index.html file in your desired browser.
+* Open the index.html file with your desired browser.
 * Cheers!
 Happy coding.

 The site has no backend just frontend.